 2010 Bowman Platinum Prospect Auto Mike Trout RC #BPAMT

-2010 would be the first time that Trout would make an appearance in Bowman Platinum.
+2010 would be the first time Trout would appear in Bowman Platinum.
 This refractor is one of Trout’s finest-looking prospect auto.

-If a collector protects the auto from fading this card would be a great investment.
-There are very few of these that have autos in very good condition.
+This card would be a significant investment if a collector protects the auto from fading.
+There are very few of these that have autos in excellent condition.

 2012 Topps Heritage Mike Trout Rookie Card #207

-Then they will have a Heritage rookie and an Update rookie that also have auto parallels.
+Then they will have a Heritage rookie and an Update rookie with auto parallels.
 However, Trout doesn’t have a heritage rookie from his rookie year.

-This is considered to be Trout’s Heritage rookie card despite it being from 2012.
-Although seeing as this is still considered a rookie card it can be had for a very low price mostly due to the lack of a rookie symbol.
+This is considered Trout’s Heritage rookie card despite being from 2012.
+Although this is still considered a rookie card, it can be had for a meager price, primarily due to the lack of a rookie symbol.

-If you’re on a very tight budget and want to get in on the fish-man then this is your ticket in.
-This card is affordable and since it is his first card in a popular set it will hold its value.
+If you’re on a very tight budget and want to get in on the fish-man, this is your ticket.
+This card is affordable, and since it is his first card in a famous set, it will hold its value.

 2011 Tristar Obak Trout Limited Edition Mike Trout RC #MT1 #MT2 #M3